maede97/MinusMinusEnergy/README.md

 ### A BETH2019 project for the SwissEnergy Challenge
 MinusMinusEnergy is a blockchain project which was created in February 2019 during the BETH Hackathon at ETH Zurich.
-A list of features added after the challange is provided in [Changelog after BETH2019](#changelog-after-beth2019)
+A list of features added after the challange is provided in [After BETH2019](#after-beth2019)

 ![Full Demo](doc/demo/fullDemo.gif)
 #### Web interface that allows the user to select the amount of tokens he wants to pay and how much should go to the fund